Caltech Home > PMA Home > People > Hirosi Ooguri

 Research Interests

-Ooguri is a theoretical physicist working on quantum field theory, quantum gravity, and superstring theory.
-He is working to discover mathematical structures in these theories and to use them to invent new theoretical tools to solve fundamental questions in physics.
+Ooguri studies quantum field theory, quantum gravity, and string theory.
+He explores mathematical structures in these theories and uses them to develop new theoretical tools for solving fundamental questions in physics.
+His work in physics has also inspired progress in mathematics.

 BIOSKETCH

-Finishing his graduate studies in two years, Ooguri became a tenured faculty member at the University of Tokyo in 1986.
-He was a member of the Institute for Advanced Study in Princeton in 1988-89 and was appointed an Assistant Professor at the University of Chicago before receiving his Ph.D. in 1989.
-After four years as an Associate Professor at Kyoto University, he returned to the United States in 1994 as a Full Professor of Physics at the University of California, Berkeley.
+After completing his graduate studies in two years, Ooguri became a tenured faculty member of the University of Tokyo in 1986.
+He was a member of the Institute for Advanced Study in Princeton and was appointed an assistant professor at the University of Chicago before receiving his Ph.D. in 1989.
+After four years as an associate professor at Kyoto University, he returned to the United States in 1994 as a full professor of physics at the University of California, Berkeley.

 In 2000, Ooguri moved to Caltech, where he is the inaugural holder of the Fred Kavli Chair.
-From 2010 to 2015, Ooguri served as Caltech's Deputy Chair of the Division of Physics, Mathematics, and Astronomy (equivalent of Vice Dean of Physical Sciences).
-He led the establishment of the Walter Burke Institute for Theoretical Physics in 2014 and has been its Founding Director since then.
+He served for five years as Deputy Chair of the Division of Physics, Mathematics, and Astronomy, the equivalent of an associate dean of the physical sciences.
+He led the establishment of the Walter Burke Institute for Theoretical Physics, was named its Founding Director in 2014, and is serving his third term.

-Ooguri also helped establish the Kavli Institute for the Physics and Mathematics of the Universe at the University of Tokyo in 2007 and became one of its Founding Principal Investigators.
-He served as the Director of the Kavli Institute from 2018 to 2023.
+Ooguri was a Founding Principal Investigator of the Kavli Institute for the Physics and Mathematics of the Universe at the University of Tokyo for fifteen years and served as its Director from 2018 to 2023.
+In 2024, the University of Tokyo honored him with the title of University Professor.

-Ooguri has received the Medal of Honor with Purple Ribbon from the Emperor of Japan, the Eisenbud Prize for Mathematics and Physics from the American Mathematical Society, the Simons Investigator Award from the Simons Foundation, the Guggenheim Fellowship, the Hamburg Prize and the Humboldt Research Award in Germany, the Benjamin Lee Distinguished Professorship in Korea, and the Nishina Memorial Prize and the Chunichi Cultural Award in Japan.
+Ooguri has received the Medal of Honor with Purple Ribbon from the Emperor of Japan, the Eisenbud Prize for Mathematics and Physics from the American Mathematical Society, the Simons Investigator Award from the Simons Foundation, the Guggenheim Fellowship, the Hamburg Prize and the Humboldt Research Award in Germany, the Louis Michel Chair at the Institut des Hautes Études Scientifiques (IHÉS) in France, the Frontiers of Science Award at the International Congress of Basic Science in China, the Benjamin Lee Distinguished Professorship in Korea, and the Nishina Memorial Prize and the Chunichi Cultural Award in Japan.
 He is a Fellow of the American Academy of Arts and Sciences and of the American Mathematical Society.

 Ooguri's popular science books have sold over 300,000 copies in Japan, and one of them won the Kodansha Prize for Science Books.
 He also supervised a science movie, which was selected for the Best Educational Production Award from the International Planetarium Society and has been translated into six languages.